 Some Examples of Sensorial Size Extensions:

-Inspired Montessori has lots of photos of extensions of pink tower, brown stair, and knobless cylinders from years of teaching in a Montessori school.
+The Montessori Learning Center of Dundee has lots of photos of extensions of pink tower, brown stair, and knobless cylinders from years of teaching in a Montessori school.

 Smiling Like Sunshine shows extensions with the pink tower and brown stair.

 Lapappadolce has lots of pink tower and brown stair extensions along with free printables.